rhx/SwiftAtk/README.md

 ### Known Issues

  * The current build system does not support directory paths with spaces (e.g. the `My Drive` directory used by Google Drive File Stream).
+ * BUILD_DIR is not supported in the current build system.

-As a workaround, use the old build scripts, e.g. `./build.sh` instead of `run-gir2swift.sh` and `swift build` to build a package.
+As a workaround, you can use the old build scripts, e.g. `./build.sh` instead of `run-gir2swift.sh` and `swift build` to build a package.
- * BUILD_DIR is not suported in the current build system.